KevinTheMix/CheatSheets/Git.md

 # Git

-## Introduction

-Git works by augmenting regular directories into Git repositories
+Git works by augmenting regular directories into Git repositories.

-## Glossary
+Only file deltas are stored from commit to commit, so the storage is minimal.

 * Repository = Working folder that includes additional files used by Git to index/keep track of files and changes
 * Refs = Branches and tags